lortordermur/sfcalcsheet/README.md

 **I am tired of typing sizable numbers with lots of zeros.**

 Fortunately, the aforementioned exponential notation is available in every numerical input field in SFCalcSheet.
-If you need to do some preparatory math before keying in the values, just type your calculation into [Google](https://www.google.com) or [Wolfram Alpha](https://www.wolframalpha.com).
+If you need to do some preparatory math before keying in the values, use the “Simple Calculator” on the Conversion sheet or type your calculation into [Google](https://www.google.com) or [Wolfram Alpha](https://www.wolframalpha.com).

 **I miss a specific calculator or feature.**